-- Technical equipment of the test premises and test benches are well adapted to the requirements of the exhaust gas measurement - The calibration of the measuring equipment was verified - A pre-conditioning of the vehicles to 23 ° C is carried out in the upstream premises - Order processing was standardized - Clear organizational independence from other organizational units - Organizational interface to ETA was defined - Operation in accordance with ISO / IEC 17025.
+- Conditioning of vehicles - The calibration of the measuring equipment was verified - Test Applications were standardized with orders coming from ETA - Clear organizational independence from other organizational units - Organizational interface to ETA was defined - Operation in accordance with ISO / IEC 17025 - Calibration gas tracking system - Test fuels - Work Instruction for test bench operations was updated in 2018 - Software modifications

 The emission test software for the engine and transmission control unit as well as the assigned serial numbers of the mentioned control units are documented in the test report of the exhaust gas measurement via the test program, whereby the traceability of the test data (software, control units) is confirmed.
-In the future this process will be automated by the test program, thus additionally confirming traceability of the test data (software, controllers).
+This process has been automated by the test program, thus additionally confirming traceability of the test data (software, controllers).